Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 1. A properly paced itinerary

 The most effective prevention is time.
-The standard guideline above 3,000m is to ascend no more than 300-500m per day in sleeping altitude, with a rest day every 3-4 days.
+The standard guideline above 3,000m is to ascend no more than 300 to 500m per day in sleeping altitude, with a rest day every 3 to 4 days.
 This is why a well-structured EBC itinerary takes 14 days rather than 10.
-Those extra days aren’t padding; they’re the reason most trekkers complete the route.
+Those extra days are not padding — they are the reason most trekkers complete the route.

 Be wary of operators offering unusually short itineraries.
 A 10-day EBC package skips acclimatisation days that exist for a reason.
 The extra cost of a 14-day trek is insignificant compared to an emergency evacuation, or simply not reaching Base Camp.